Child Support Basics

 If either party is unhappy with the order, they can bring a motion for review.
 A motion for review also must be brought within 20 days after receiving the order.
 The parent requesting review of the order can choose to have the Child Support Magistrate or a District Court Judge review the order.
 Again, there is generally not a hearing and no new information may be submitted unless the Child Support Magistrate or Judge requests it.

 Either parent may appeal the initial order directly to the Minnesota Court of Appeals.
 You may need an attorney.
-There is a list of legal services offices in the back of this booklet starting on page 38.

 If the custodial parent is on public assistance such as MFIP, Medical Assistance or Minnesota Care, or is getting a child care subsidy, the state is helping pay support to those children.
 Custodial parents who get public assistance must